 Green hair is a high-fashion, elemental hair color that will get you the spotlight wherever you go.
-From vibrant emeralds to rocker neons to leafy pastels, the green hair trend has taken over the feeds of famous personalities like Kim K and Dua Lipa and is getting colorists thrilled and inspired to create similar color creations.
+From vibrant emeralds to rocker neons to leafy pastels, the green hair trend has taken over the feeds of famous personalities like Kim K and Dua Lipa.
+It is getting colorists thrilled and inspired to create similar color creations.

-Green hair dye is being infused into highlights, lowlights, ombre and other coloring techniques.
+Green hair dye is infused into highlights, lowlights, ombre, and other coloring techniques.
 Don’t think of the color of grass when you think of green hair color when there are so many shades available.
-Hair dyes are essential to creating that green hair color and a professional colorist can help those who are not confident in DIY hair dyes for such a unique color.
+Hair dyes are essential to creating that green hair color, and a professional colorist can help those who are not confident in DIY hair dyes for such a unique color.

-It may take a great deal of effort to maintain a viridescent mane but the results are astonishing and always worth it!
+Maintaining a viridescent mane may take a great deal of effort, but the results are astonishing and always worth it!

 Before your next appointment, check out these photos and flaunt one of these popular green hair colors!

 Green and blue with asymmetrical bangs are perfect for a bold, statement color.
 And it’s if you have olive or neutral skin tones.
 Green accentuates facial features as well as a blunt asymmetrical bang.
 Personally, color blocking is so much fun and can easily be the fashion piece you’ve been missing.